donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 When an authenticated external researcher agrees to the DUA corresponding to the DSC, he/she is automatically added as a viewer to the DSC, which gives him/her read access.

-#### 10.2.9	 Specifying the contact person

-One of the DSC managers must be identified as the contact person for this DSC.
-Being the contact person for a DSC implies that users (even anonymous users) can send an email to this person.

-#### 10.2.10	Associating to the RDC
+#### 10.2.9	Associating to the RDC

 All publications of which the results depend on data are also represented in the repository as a RDC, and therefore a DSC can be associated with one or multiple RDC.
 The DSC must be associated with the corresponding RDCs.

-#### 10.2.11	 DSC closure
+#### 10.2.10	 DSC closure

 See 8.2.10.

-There is one important difference between the closure of, on the one hand, DACs and RDCs, and on the other hand, DSCs: after closure, the DAC and RDC snapshots are only assigned a unique _internal_ identifier, whereas a DSC snapshot is also assigned a unique _external_ identifier  that is exported to the web.
-This unique external identifier is a so-called _persistent identifier_ (PID), and is of the same type as the _digital object identifiers_ (DOIs) that are typically used to refer to published journal articles.
-A PID is a persistent and unique identifier that allows for direct access to the collection, even if the URL has changed.
+There is one important difference between the closure of, on the one hand, DSCs, and on the other hand, DACs and RDCs: after closure of a DSC, this collection is assigned a persistent identifier that is exported to the web and (after clicking on it) is resolved to its so-called _landing page_ (a special page on the repository's web interface); the persistent identifiers that are assigned to closed DACs and RDCs are not exported to the web and are not resolved to a special landing page.
+A closed DSC's persistent identifier has the same status as the persistent identifiers that are typically used to refer to published journal articles, such as the _digital object identifiers_ (DOIs).
+A persistent identifier allows for direct access to a digital object, even if its URL has changed.

-As prerequisite for publication, several journals now request a PID of the shared data, which they publish in the footnote of the article.
+As prerequisite for publication, several journals now request a persistent identifier of the shared data, which they publish in the footnote of the article.
 DI researchers can use the PID of the closed DSC for that purpose.

 If a closed DSC contains incorrect and/or insufficient information, a collection manager may re-open it, allowing for changes to be made.
-If this re-opened DSC is modified and thereafter closed again, then a second snapshot of the DSC is generated, with a unique PID.
+If this re-opened DSC is modified and thereafter closed again, then a second snapshot of the DSC is generated, with a unique persistent identifier.

 #### 10.2.12	 Data/study type specific